Skype for Business, IP Phone Error, Cannot download certificate because domain is not accessible

 - Unplug the phone’s power source.

 - While the phone is powered off, press and hold both the * key and the # key on the phone simultaneously while plugging the phone’s power source.
+(If the phone still has problems downloading the certificates after completing all the steps in this article, follow these instructions again, but holding down the 4 and 6 keys to perform a complete factory reset.)

 - When asked, choose “Yes” to erase all user data.
 The phone will reboot.